-Althea networks are maintained by organizers in their communities, who work with local partners that host infrastructure that relays bandwidth.
-Organizers don’t get paid for forwarding bandwidth, but they can collect a $10-$20 (these rates can be changed) fixed monthly payment from every router on their network.
+Althea networks are maintained by operators in their communities, who work with local partners to host infrastructure that is paid for relaying bandwidth.
+Operators collect a $10-$20 (these rates can be changed) fixed monthly payment from every router on their network.
 This money allows them to spend time helping people with technical issues that arise, and get more users onto the network.

 Setting up an Althea network can be separated into several phases: